syncfusion-content/winui-docs/winui/RangeSlider/ticks.md

 ---
 layout: post
 title: Tick features in Syncfusion WinUI Range Slider
-description: This section explains about how to show minor ticks, major ticks and how to customize them in the range slider.
+description: This section explains about how to show minor and major ticks and also to customize them in the RangeSlider.
 platform: WinUI
 control: SfRangeSlider
 documentation: ug